Skip to main content

 Historical and critical study of the short story (American and European) from the early nineteenth century to the present.
 Same as CWL 267.
 Prerequisite: Completion of the Composition I requirement.

-ENGL 251 - The Twentieth-Century American Novel
+ENGL 247 - The British Novel

 ENGL 253 - Topics in Literature and New Media